 Specific expenses related to assisted living may be paid by Medicaid benefits.
 However, housing costs in an assisted living community are not covered by Medicaid.
 Care services provided at the community are going to be taken care of but if you are looking for financial assistance for the room and board fees, Medicaid will likely not help.
 Quite a few states have programs and waivers made to help minimize assisted living housing costs.

 Medicare insurance was designed to handle temporary healthcare costs for retired adults.
 Assisted living expenses tend to be more long term and ongoing care that would fall outside of Medicare coverage.
 Medicare handles prescribed medication or prescribed stays in a hospital or care facility that has a set time-span.
 Medicare can help with short term or primary costs at an assisted living community if the relocation is prescribed resulting from a health concern.

-Cost of services may vary by facility however if you are looking for an average for Oregon, $4,593 a month is what Genworth found for a state median in their most current survey of assisted living facilities in the USA.
+Cost of services may vary by facility however if you are looking for an average for Maine, $4,593 a month is what Genworth found for a state median in their most current survey of assisted living facilities in the USA.

 What professional services are offered for individuals in assisted living communities?

 The programs and services provided by an assisted living facility will vary between states.
 Several assisted living facilities will also offer unique care solutions or programs to differentiate themselves from other nearby care providers.
 When preparing to move to an assisted living care center, look at the services offered and learn the thing that makes your community special.
 Standard services and programs in an assisted living community should include:

 - Social Activities

 According to HIPPA, extended care services turn out to be a non-reimbursed health cost that may be written off.
 Extended care programs include most of the care provided for occupants in an assisted living facility including washing, dressing, meal prep, housekeeping, and other maintenance services.

 Do assisted living communities have to obtain a license?